Bringing Down the House (book): Sequel

 Though not originally intended to have a sequel, Mezrich followed this book with Busting Vegas (ISBN 0060575123).
 Busting Vegas is about another splinter group from the MIT Blackjack Team.
 The events depicted in Busting Vegas actually took place before Bringing Down the House.
 Despite heavy marketing, Busting Vegas did not do as well as Bringing Down the House.
 It did, however, briefly appear on The New York Times Best Seller list.
-Despite again being listed as non-fiction Busting Vegas showed similar inaccuracies in recounting the facts with the main character Semyon Dukach contesting several of the events depicted in the book.
+Despite again being listed as non-fiction, Busting Vegas showed similar inaccuracies in recounting the facts, with the main character Semyon Dukach contesting several events depicted in the book.

 Film adaptation

-A film adaptation of the book, titled 21 (so as not to cause confusion with the unrelated 2003 Queen Latifah vehicle Bringing Down the House), was released in theaters on March 28, 2008.
+A film adaptation of the book, titled 21 (so as not to cause confusion with the unrelated 2003 Steve Martin-Queen Latifah vehicle Bringing Down the House), was released in theaters on March 28, 2008.
 The film is from Columbia Pictures and was directed by Robert Luketic.

 Kevin Spacey produced the film, and also portrays the character of Micky Rosa.
 Other cast members include Laurence Fishburne, Kate Bosworth, Jim Sturgess, Jacob Pitts, Liza Lapira, Aaron Yoo, and Sam Golzari.
 Jeff Ma, Bill Kaplan, and Henry Houh, another team player from the 1990s, have brief cameo roles in the movie.
 21 was filmed outside the buildings of MIT, in Boston University classrooms and dorms, throughout Cambridge and Boston, and in Las Vegas.

 Says Mezrich, "...Kevin Spacey came to me about making a movie.
 He read the Wired adaptation of the book and became interested...
 The funny thing is filming may take place in casinos such as The Mirage and Caesar's Palace, where the real thing happened."